Mine Again: Critical reception

 "Mine Again" garnered positive reviews from music critics.
 Stephen Thomas Erlewine for AllMusic wrote that "Mine Again" was "especially welcome" and "deliciously sleek" and praised Poyser's production.
 Todd Burns for Stylus Magazine wrote that the song was a Carey "signature show-off track."
+Julianne Escobedo Shepherd of Pitchfork praised her for channeling Diana Ross without ever sounding like anyone but herself."
 Sal Cinquemani for Slant Magazine noted that the songs which did not work well on the album were the ones where Carey performs a song in the "style of her successors", such as Usher by way of Jermaine Dupri on "Shake It Off", Twista via The Legendary Traxster on "One and Only", and The Neptunes on "To the Floor".
 However, Cinquemani praised Carey for "channeling a predecessor" instead of one of her successors, such as channeling Prince on "Mine Again" and "Joy Ride", describing the outcome "sublime".
 Cinquemani also wrote that "Mine Again", and another track from the album called "I Wish You Knew", were over sung and "would blow the 7th grade talent show competition away."